BodiAugustus/ashley_defi/README.md

 #61.
 Created new useState in marketplace to keep track of courses by purchase button.
 Set up useEffect in orderModal to open the modal whenever a puchase button is clicked.
 Created closeModal function, added to button as onClick.
 Bug occurs when a purchase button is clicked, the modal open and closed, then the button is clicked again - modal does not reopen.
 Occurs bc useEffect only updates on course change and clicking the same button is the same course so no rerender occurs.

 #62.
 Created useEthPrice.js inside of components/hooks.
 Created fetcher.
 Use CoinGecko API to pull json data about ETH into console.

+#63.
+Accessed ETH prince in USD then displayed to UI.
+Amended useEthPrice return to include swrRes data.
+Imported to marketpage and passed as a prop to FtmPrice component that was brought in.
+Set refreshInterval to reresh API request to update UI.